-While there is some basic information that will apply to most campuses, you must meet with your education abroad advisor to learn the specifics about education abroad opportunities and processes at your home institution.
+While there is some basic information that will apply to most campuses, you must meet with your education abroad adviser to learn the specifics about education abroad opportunities and processes at your home institution.
 The links and information provided will provide you with some of this basic information, but cannot substitute for meetings with your study abroad, financial aid, and academic advisers.

 Resources for U.S. Students

-Exchange Programs: The U.S. Department of State supports exchange programs to and from the United States that reach underserved audiences and that emphasize leadership, 21st century skills development, and language learning.
+Exchange Programs: The U.S. Department of State supports exchange programs to and from the United States that reach under-served audiences and that emphasize leadership, 21st century skills development, and language learning.
 Learn more about these exchange programs for U.S. participants, including the Fulbright program and Benjamin A. Gilman International Scholarship Program.

-IIEPassport Search a database of study abroad programs from the Institute of International Education.
+IIEPassport: Search a database of study abroad programs from the Institute of International Education.

-ISEP International Student Exchange Programs, a worldwide network of over 300 higher education institutions in 50 countries, provides a directory of study abroad programs.
+ISEP: International Student Exchange Programs, a worldwide network of over 300 higher education institutions in 50 countries, provides a directory of study abroad programs.

-IIEPassport Study Abroad Funding: Search a database of study abroad scholarships, grants, fellowships and other funding opportunities from the Institute of International Education.
+IIEPassport Study Abroad Funding: Search a database of study abroad scholarships, grants, fellowships, and other funding opportunities from the Institute of International Education.

-Internationalscholarships.com: Search a large database of grants, fellowships, loans and other forms of funding available both abroad and in the United States.
+Internationalscholarships.com: Search a large database of grants, fellowships, loans, and other forms of funding available both abroad and in the United States.